Shopify/cli/packages/cli/README.md

       --no-color             Disable color output.
       --password=<value>     Password generated from the Theme Access app.
       --path=<value>         The path to your theme directory.
+      --strict               Push theme files to the remote theme, but fail if there are theme check offenses.
       --verbose              Increase the verbosity of the output.

 DESCRIPTION